Canada–United States border: Yukon

-The Canadian territory of Yukon shares its entire western border with the U.S. state of Alaska, beginning at the Beaufort Sea at 69°39′N 141°00′W and proceeds southwards along the 141st meridian west.
-At 60°18′N, the border proceeds away from the 141st meridian west in a southeastward direction, following the St. Elias Mountains.
+The Canadian territory of Yukon shares its entire western border with the U.S. state of Alaska, beginning at the Beaufort Sea at 69°39′N 141°00′W and proceeding southwards along the 141st meridian west.
+At 60°18′N, the border proceeds away from the 141st meridian west in a southeastward direction, following the Saint Elias Mountains.
 South of the 60th parallel north, the border continues into British Columbia.

 British Columbia

 British Columbia has two international borders with the United States: with the state of Alaska along BC's northwest, and with the contiguous United States along the southern edge of the province, including (west to east) Washington, Idaho, and Montana.